OpenChemistry/avogadro-i18n/README.md

 Translations for the Avogadro app and libraries

-Contributions and edits are welcome through [Weblate](https://hosted.weblate.org/projects/avogadro/)
+Contributions and edits are always welcome through [Weblate](https://hosted.weblate.org/engage/avogadro/)

 Current Status: